 A product copywriting agency will take a list of bullet points and transform them into a piece of compelling and engaging copy.
 This will be designed to sell all of the features and benefits of the product while weaving in some personality and brand tone of voice.

 Without wishing to pigeonhole too much, we see the classic M&S fashion shopper as a sophisticated individual who appreciates detail.
 They have a decent amount of disposable income and like to dabble in the finer things in life.

 With that in mind, take a look at this summer dress.
 This dress is brimming with saleable details.
 Check out the deep V neckline and that vibrant print in a patriotic palette of red, white and blue.
 Look at that juxtapositioned boho touch courtesy of a tassel-tipped rope belt.
 We are guessing this is a case of the hard-working copy team just not having enough time to wax lyrical.
 Plenty of tricks are being missed here.
 Tricks which could’ve secured a whole pile of sales if the description had been written by a specialist product copywriting agency.

 Granted, we had to dig pretty deep for this one.
 It seems the M&S copy team does a superb job of proofing and quality checking.
 But when we consider that a single mistake can slash sales by up to 50%, nothing less than flawless will do.
 Can you spot the error in this description?

 For any retailer, the product copywriting process is a cumbersome task, we know that all too well.
-That’s precisely why we established our specialist agency five years ago.
-By offering dextrous external support to international fashion brands and online retailers of all shapes and sizes, we’re able to help their fashion product descriptions stay consistent, efficient and, above all, flawless.
+That’s why we established our specialist agency five years ago.
+By offering dextrous support to international brands of all shapes and sizes, we’re able to help their fashion product descriptions stay consistent, efficient and, above all, flawless.